anusarati/JCR/README.md

 # JCR
-Compile and run a Java file with one command
+Compile and run a Java file

 This may be used with or without attribution to me